alexanderneville/docs/dsa/index.md

+---
+author: Alex Neville
+date: 2023-01-03
-# Data Structures & Algorithms
+title: Data Structures & Algorithms
+---

 An _algorithm_ is a sequence of instructions for solving a problem.
 There is not a single specification nor one formal language for writing